What are superfoods?

 A superfood is a food that has an abundance of health promoting nutrients (such as vitamins, minerals, antioxidants and phytonutrients) per calorie.
 In other words it is a nutrient- dense food as opposed to a nutrient- poor food that delivers few nutrients but has a high caloric content.

-Pumpkins seeds have a few benefits for men’s health.
+The health benefits of pumpkin seeds are endless.
+Pumpkins seeds have a many benefits for men’s health.
 They contain a phytonutrient called cucurbitacins that prevent prostate enlargement.
 They are also a good source of zinc, which can increase bone mineral density and therefore reduce the risk of osteoporosis.
 Their high copper content can also help prevent arthritis.
+Try some toasted pumpkin seeds for a really full flavour!

 Chia seeds contain even more Ala than flax seeds, making them an excellent way to get your daily omega-3s.
 They are also a very good source of calcium, phosphorus, magnesium, potassium fiber and protein.
 Chia seeds help to lower blood pressure, and regulate glucose levels.
 Their high fiber and protein qualities can also assist in weight loss or weight maintenance.
 Unlike flaxseeds, chia seeds don’t need to be ground up for us to receive all their benefits.
 Learn More Here.

-Quinoa is quite a unique grain.
+Quinoa is quite a unique grain and a superfood like no other.
 Unlike most grains it has a higher content of healthy fats like omega-3s and oleic acid, both of which are heart- healthy and have anti-inflammatory properties.
 Quinoa is a complete protein as well as a good source of fiber, both important in weight loss and maintenance.
-In addition, quinoa has been shown to reduce levels of cholesterol and maintain levels of good, HDL cholesterol.
+In addition, quinoa has been shown to reduce levels of cholesterol and maintain levels of good HDL cholesterol.
 With regular consumption, it is likely that these combined benefits of quinoa can help to reduce cancer risk in humans.
+Try quinoa today in a salad, in some stuffed peppers & why not in a chocolate cake!

-Raw cacao has one of the highest antioxidant concentrations, and one of the highest sources of magnesium of any food.
+Raw cacao, an amazonian superfood, has one of the highest antioxidant concentrations, and one of the highest sources of magnesium of any food.
 Cacao also raises serotonin in the brain, stimulates endorphin secretion, and releases phenylethylamine (PEAs), all of which elevate your mood and act as natural anti- depressants.
+Also, did you know that raw cacao is the highest plant-based source of Iron, full of magnesium and has more calcium than cow's milk!
+Learn more about the little known benefits of this amazonian superfood here.

 Coconut nectar has a low glycemic index rating.
 This means that it will not raise your blood sugar levels as quickly as table sugar; preventing that “sugar crash” you may feel around an hour after eating a sugary food.
 Coconut nectar also retains many of the minerals of the coconut palm tree such as iron, zinc, calcium and potassium.